polonez-byte-112/polonez-byte-112/README.md

 <br/><br/>
 ## 🔭 I’m currently working on ...
 * Voyager (Private)
+* Rafa  // My version of spotify based on firebase services.

+// At current momment i have to study a lot so projects may be delayed

 Actually  I dont have idea whats will be next.
 I have a lot of exams currently and I am searching for Idea for Project :)

 I will make my Magnum opus in near future , so stay tuned <br/><br/>